4 Elements Of Organizational Culture - Impact On Mental Health

 However, a company with an organizational culture prioritizes employee well-being by incorporating more diversified policies.
 It can include policies that prioritize work-life balance, mindfulness programs, healthy living choices, and other methods that help to reduce stress and can help positively impact employee mental health and wellness.

-Suggested Read: 18 Lesser-Known Stress Relief Activities
+Suggested Read: 47 Unique Stress Management Activities for Employees

 2. Improves Work-Life Balance